> Sustainability > Sustainable Governance > Climate Change Response

 Climate Change Response

-In order to cope with the business risks brought by climate change to the industry, the ESG Committee is responsible for calling on the relevant units to identify potential climate change risks and opportunities, with reference to the "Task Force on Climate-related Financial Disclosures (TCFD)" framework, and through the four core elements, including "Governance," "Strategy," "Risk Management," and "Metrics and Targets" to identify potential climate change risks and opportunities, address the impacts and influences of climate change on Tyntek's operations, and formulate relevant strategies and measures in advance to prevent the risks and damages caused by climate change.
+In order to cope with the business risks brought by climate change to the industry, the Sustainable Development Committee (ESG Committee) is responsible for calling on the relevant units to identify potential climate change risks and opportunities, with reference to the "Task Force on Climate-related Financial Disclosures (TCFD)" framework, and through the four core elements, including "Governance," "Strategy," "Risk Management," and "Metrics and Targets" to identify potential climate change risks and opportunities, address the impacts and influences of climate change on Tyntek's operations, and formulate relevant strategies and measures in advance to prevent the risks and damages caused by climate change.

 TCFD four core elements